lh3/lh3.github.com/_posts/2014-07-19-a-proposal-of-the-grapical-fragment-assembly-format.md

 ### Discussions

 1. If this format cannot encode your assembly, please let me know.
 Thank you.
-Suggestions on making GFA work would be appreciated more. :-)
+Suggestions on making GFA work would be appreciated even more. :-)

 2. It is unusual to uniquely label the two ends of a segment.
 [ABySS][abyss], [SGA][sga] and most other assemblers uniquely label a segment.
 In my view, end-labeling has a